DEV451997/MP3/README.md

 * Below is attached an image showing the issue lies with the jinja2 templating language.
 <details><summary>HTML</summary><img src="static/images/html check.png"></details>

+* In regards to HTML I had to make sure I was using Jinja2 correctly.

 ## CSS Validation

 [CSS Validator](https://jigsaw.w3.org/css-validator/) The CSS page was run through a CSS Validator.
 <details><summary>Stylesheet</summary><img src="static/images/css.png"></details>

+* I encountered no errors when it came to CSS as very small amounts were used.

 ## Javascript Validation

 [Javascript Validator](https://jshint.com/) The Javascript page was run through jshint.
 <details><summary>JS</summary><img src="static/images/jshint.png"></details>

+* I encountered no errors when it came to Jquery as most of it was available via Materialize.

 ## Python Validation

 [Python Validator](https://pep8ci.herokuapp.com/) The Python page was run through pep8 validator.
 <details><summary>Python</summary><img src="static/images/pep8.png"></details>

+* In regards to Python the main issues I encoutered was making sure I used proper indentation.
+The pep8 validator helped solve these issues.

 ## Responsiveness